dnmfarrell/Perl-Lox/README.md

 Otherwise from the root project directory:

     $ perl -Ilib bin/plox
-    Welcome to Perl-Lox version 0.01
+    Welcome to Perl-Lox version 0.02
     >

     $ perl -Ilib bin/plox hello.lox
     Hello, World!

+Pass the `--debug` or `-d` option to `plox` to print the tokens it scanned and the parse tree.

 ### TESTING